Temperance (virtue): Christianity

+Thomas Aquinas adopted Aristotle's set of virtues, which included temperance, and built his own scheme on those.
+He called temperance a "disposition of the mind which binds the passions".
+Temperance is believed to combat the sin of gluttony.

 Within Christianity, temperance is a virtue akin to self-control.
 It is applied to all areas of life.
 It can especially be viewed in practice among sects like the Amish, Old Order Mennonites, and Conservative Mennonites.
 Temperance is regarded as a virtue that moderates attraction and desire for pleasure and "provides balance in the use of created goods".
-St. Thomas calls it a "disposition of the mind which binds the passions".
-Temperance is believed to combat the sin of gluttony.